SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

    ![commit Changes](./images/commitChanges.png)

-5. Let us push the commit by switching to the **Terminal** window like before and enter the following command, then enter your Git Username and Git Access Token.
+5. Let us push the commit by switching to the **Terminal** window like before.
+Enter the following command and push to your default branch (master or main), then enter your GitHub user name and GitHub access token.

    ```
-   git push -u origin master
+   git push -u origin main
    ```

    ![push Commit](./images/pushCommit.png)